citrixsystems/pathweaver/README.md

     Make sure you update /etc/daylight/pathweaver/public-api.conf with:

       * your database username/password.
-      * If you are not using null (fake) adapter which is the default one configured, choose another adapter.
+      * If you are not using null (fake) plugin which is the default one configured, choose another plugin.

 3. Start pathweaver: